REACH AN AGREEMENT

 Lotta Hjalmarsson Österholm, Drug Prevention Coordinator, Östergötland County Council

-One of the most commonly used arguments by teenagers on the subject of why teenagers don’t like prearranged times is that “everyone else is allowed to…”.
+One of the arguments teenagers most commonly use as to why they don’t like prearranged times is that “everyone else is allowed to…”.
 But that’s usually just a perception that a lot of teenagers share.
-One way of dealing with this can be to talk to the parents of some of your teenager’s friends about establishing a shared set of rules.
-This also makes life easier for your teenagers, because they can all come home together.
-But you don’t have to do what everyone else does – the most important thing is you stick to your principles.
+One way of dealing with this is to talk to the parents of some of your teenager’s friends about establishing a shared set of rules.
+This also makes it easier for your teenagers, because they can all come home together.
+But you don’t have to do what everyone else does – the most important thing is you stick to your principles and show that you care.

 I sometimes tell my parents that I'm going to see someone they know so that I can stay out longer.